 Your result will show you how many times the most important keyword phrase to your business shows up on your website.

 On-page SEO essentially means targeting one appropriate keyword per page on your website.
-There are many parts to this, but in summary, this means putting the right keyword phrase, in the right places, in the right frequency.
+There are many parts to this, but in summary, this means putting the right keyword phrase in the right places.

 The Right Keyword Phrase